 The privilege of open campus is for 12th grade students only.
-Students who choose to violate school rules, are failing classes, are habitually truant, not meeting The Falcon Way Academic/Behavior expectations, do not serve detentions timely, use their vehicles recklessly, have not purchased a parking permit, have not turned in a Senior Project Proposal on time, or are considered not to be in good standing with the school shall forfeit the open campus privilege.
+Students who choose to violate school rules, are failing classes, are habitually truant (more than 5 days per semester), not meeting The Falcon Way Academic/Behavior expectations, do not timely serve detentions, use their vehicles recklessly, have not purchased a parking permit, have not turned in a Senior Project Proposal on time, or are considered not to be in good standing with the school shall forfeit the open campus privilege.
 Students may be restricted from leaving campus during inclement weather or as deemed appropriate.
-If a senior receives 3 behavior referrals, they will lose the privilege of an open campus for lunch.
+If a senior receives 3 behavior referrals, they will lose the open campus privilege for lunch.
+If student elects to use open campus privileges they must leave the school grounds during this period.
+Students are not allowed to be in the parking lot in their vehicles during this time.